 - Lengthen to maxi length (and maybe a dad slit or two.
 This would probably work best for the woven version, in a lightweight fabric.

 - Shorten the sleeves to cap length, or make them longer to the elbow.

 - Slash your front and back pieces to add more volume, creating a more flowy A-line silhouette.
 This would look great belted like the above photo!

 - Crop it and add a gathered skirt or peplum piece for a completely different look!
 I love how they added gathered ruffles to the sleeves in that last photo, too.

 A few more detailed ideas:

-- Instead of cutting on the fold, create a seam at center from or center back.
-Make it a clean seam, fun exposed seam like that first photo, or even add an exposed zipper.
+- Instead of cutting on the fold, create a seam at the centre from or centre back.
+Make it a clean seam, a fun exposed seam like that first photo, or even add an exposed zipper.